Repeater: Telephone repeater

+Land line repeater

-They are most frequently used in trunklines that carry long distance calls.
-In an analog telephone line consisting of a pair of wires, it consists of an amplifier circuit made of transistors which use power from a DC current source to increase the power of the alternating current audio signal on the line.
+They are most frequently used in trunklines that carry long-distance calls.
+In an analog telephone line consisting of a pair of wires, it consists of an amplifier circuit made of transistors that use power from a DC current source to increase the power of the alternating current audio signal on the line.
 Since the telephone is a duplex (bidirectional) communication system, the wire pair carries two audio signals, one going in each direction.
 So telephone repeaters have to be bilateral, amplifying the signal in both directions without causing feedback, which complicates their design considerably.
 Telephone repeaters were the first type of repeater and were some of the first applications of amplification.
 The development of telephone repeaters between 1900 and 1915 made long-distance phone service possible.
-Now, most telecommunications cables are fiber-optic cables which use optical repeaters (below).
+Now, most telecommunications cables are fiber-optic cables that use optical repeaters (see below).

 Before the invention of electronic amplifiers, mechanically coupled carbon microphones were used as amplifiers in telephone repeaters.
-After the turn of the 20th century it was found that negative resistance mercury lamps could amplify, and they were used.
+After the turn of the 20th century, it was found that negative resistance mercury lamps could amplify, and they were used.
 The invention of audion tube repeaters around 1916 made transcontinental telephony practical.
 In the 1930s vacuum tube repeaters using hybrid coils became commonplace, allowing the use of thinner wires.
-In the 1950s negative impedance gain devices were more popular, and a transistorized version called the E6 repeater was the final major type used in the Bell System before the low cost of digital transmission made all voiceband repeaters obsolete.
+By 1933, long-distance carrier telephony lines had a repeater every 25 miles over distances of 850 miles.
+In the 1950s, negative impedance gain devices were more popular, and a transistorized version called the E6 repeater was the final major type used in the Bell System before the low cost of digital transmission made all voiceband repeaters obsolete.
 Frequency frogging repeaters were commonplace in frequency-division multiplexing systems from the middle to late 20th century.